 Black mold truly is a silent killer.
 This type of infestation is easy to overlook as it tends to hide out in areas that are not always the easiest to detect.
 Before you know it, toxic black mold has done more than damage your home: it has affected your health as well.

-Below, we will outline the basics of black mold and what makes it so infamous of the common house and building molds.
+Below, we will outline the basics of black mold and what makes it the most infamous of house and building molds.
 We will go over the common health issues that are thought to be related to black mold exposure, as well as what to do if you think you may have come in contact with this substance or if you believe your house has an infestation.

-Black mold, or Stachybotrys chartarum, is different from other types of mold because it is extremely toxic to humans.
-While exposure to any type of mold is never advised, black mold stands out in the severity of problems it may cause.
+Black mold, or Stachybotrys chartarum, is different from other types of mold because it is incredibly toxic to humans.
+While exposure to any kind of mold is never advised, black mold stands out in the severity of problems it may cause.
 While other types of mold are much more common, black mold isn’t necessarily an uncommon problem for homeowners.
-Mold can be found in old homes and buildings as well as newer builds.
+It can be found in old homes and buildings as well as newer builds.

 Black mold typically has a greenish-black hue and looks slimy.
 You’ll be able to see it, and you can often identify it by its mildew-like odor.